laneros/laneros-browser-extension/SECURITY.md

 ## Reporting a Vulnerability

-For reporting a security vulnerability, please e-mail the repository maintainer at arthvrian @ yahoo.com for further instructions.
+For reporting a security vulnerability, please e-mail the repository maintainer: arthvrian (at) yahoo.com for further instructions.
 Do not include confidential information in the e-mail.